danielsaidi/Vandelay/README.md

 You can add QR code scanning support with [VandelayQR][VandelayQR].
 It lets you import data by scanning QR codes.

-## Dropbox Support

-You can add Dropbox support with [VandelayDropbox][VandelayDropbox].
-It lets you export and import data to/from Dropbox.

 ## Demo App

 This repo contains a demo app that lets you export/import todo items (strings) and photos (data).
 To run the demo app, open and run the `Vandelay.xcodeproj` project.

 The demo app registers a custom file type `.vdl` which it uses to export and import data.
-Have a loot at its `Info.plist`, `AppDelegate` and `SceneDelegate` to see how it handles imports.
+Have a look at `Info.plist`, `AppDelegate` and `SceneDelegate` to see how it handles imports.

 ## Contact me

-I hope you like this library.
 Feel free to reach out if you have questions or if you want to contribute in any way:

 * E-mail: [daniel.saidi@gmail.com][Email]
 * Twitter: [@danielsaidi][Twitter]